-Designed for the beginning director of child care and preschool programs.
+This course is designed for the beginning director of child care and preschool programs.
 It includes administrative tools, knowledge, and techniques needed to organize, open, and operate a child development facility.
 Topics include budget, management, regulatory laws, and development of school policies and procedures.
-This course is required by the California Department of Social Services and California Department of Education for child care and preschool program directors and supervisors.
+This course meets the California Department of Social Services and California Department of Education requirement for child care and preschool program directors and supervisors.

-138 ADMINISTRATION OF CHILD DEVELOPMENT PROGRAMS II
+138 ADMINISTRATION OF CHILD DEVELOPMENT PROGRAMS II 3 UNITS